Skip to content

 4. Hit download.

-The JSON export keeps timestamps, emotes (including BTTV, FFZ, and 7TV), and user badges intact.
+The JSON export keeps timestamps, emotes (including BTTV, FFZ, and 7TV), and user badges intact, which matters when you’re comparing message timing against specific moments in the VOD.
 It’s your best bet if you plan to analyze chat data or dig through thousands of messages.

 As noted by Stream Scheme’s guide on Twitch chat logs, TwitchDownloader is the most popular third-party option because it handles both chat download and rendering in one app.